datragingscholar/datragingscholar.github.io/_posts/2014-02-12-clean-code-tips-and-tricks-method-names-and-single-responsibility-principle.md

-It's exactly the same thing in writing source code, every line of code in a method works together to define the method, every method in a class servers their purposes and create sense for the class, every class in a module fit together to form a module, and every module work together as a system.
+It's exactly the same thing in writing source code, every line of code in a method works together to define the method, every method in a class servers their purpose and create sense for the class, every class in a module fit together to form a module, and every module work together as a system.

 ``` php